 Woman who stole more than $1.3M from church, business pleads guilty

 Jun.
-18—A woman who stole more than $1.3 million from a local church and business faces a "significant period of incarceration" after pleading guilty to an 11-count indictment on Tuesday.
+19—A woman who stole more than $1.3 million from a local church and business faces a "significant period of incarceration" after pleading guilty to an 11-count indictment on Tuesday.

 Lisa A. Noble, 44, also known as Lisa Prynn, formerly of Williamsville, pleaded guilty Tuesday to four counts of second-degree grand larceny (Class C felonies), three counts of second-degree criminal possession of a forged instrument (Class D felonies), one count of third-degree grand larceny (Class D felony) and three counts of first-degree falsifying business records (Class E felonies) before State Supreme Court Justice M. William Boller.